 Contraindications to OC use in this population include smoking, hypertension, and migraine headaches.
 (See "Overview of the use of estrogen-progestin contraceptives", section on 'Perimenopausal women'.)

 Contraception remains important during perimenopause, as women cannot be certain of infertility until they reach menopause (ie, 12 months without menses).
 The possibility of pregnancy in women ages 45 to 49 years not using contraception is estimated to be 2 to 3 percent, falling to less than 1 percent after age 50 years.
-(See "Effect of advanced age on fertility and pregnancy in women", section on 'Fertility'.)
+(See "Evaluation and management of infertility in women of advancing age", section on 'Biology of fertility'.)

 In our practice, when women taking a low-dose OC during perimenopause reach age 50 or 51 years, we discuss stopping the pill altogether or changing to a postmenopausal estrogen regimen if necessary for symptoms.
 If estrogen is then given, the same recommendations for use would apply.
 (See "Overview of the use of estrogen-progestin contraceptives", section on 'Perimenopausal women'.)